mparno/fenics-web/source/demos/pde/cahn-hilliard/cpp/documentation.rst

     f    = 100*c**2*(1-c)**2
     dfdc = diff(f, c)

-The first line declares that ``c`` is a variable that some function can be differentiated with respect to.
+Here, the first line declares that ``c`` is a variable that some function can be differentiated with respect to.
 The next line is the function :math:`f` defined in the problem statement, and the third line performs the differentiation of ``f`` with respect to the variable ``c``.

 The linear forms for the two equations can be summed into one form ``L``.
 We wish to drive the residual of this form to zero during the